189-338A: History and Philosophy of Mathematics

 in the semester), this week was devoted to a discussion of Euclid's elements,

-in particular the first book of Euclid which is devoted to plane geometry.
+in particular the first book of Euclid concerned with plane geometry.

 The books of Euclid introduced the axiomatic method, whose impact on medieval